FinnedAI/.github/profile/README.md

 <br>

 ### About Our Codebase
 > Currently, we have 4 Public repos, each of which includes some code for our website.
-In addition to this, we mantain 4 more private repos, in which our backend, dashboard, and executable codes are stored, all of which we use to improve customer's advertising.
+In addition to this, we mantain more than 10 more private repos, in which our backend, dashboard, and executable codes are stored, all of which we use to improve customers' needs.

 > Our codebase is built with a mix of Python, NodeJS, and some web libraries such as <a href="https://tailwindcss.com">Tailwind CSS</a>.
 We accept any pull requests on out public repositories, and from verified Organizational members, we review pulls to our private repositories.